-How To Find All Sudo Users In Your Linux System - OSTechNix
+How To Find All Sudo Users In Linux - OSTechNix

 As you see in the above output, "sk" and "ostechnix" are the sudo users in my system.

-In the above examples, we listed all sudo users.
-You might want to know whether a certain user has sudo privilege or not.
+We know now how to find all sudo users in our Linux system.
+How to find whether a certain user has sudo privilege or not?
+That's easy!

 $ sudo -l -U sk